 Applicants should also bring any mobility aid that they normally use when traveling. (cane, walker, etc.)

-Effective Jan.
-17, 2012, Access customers can no longer purchase monthly Fare Deal stickers for use on Access identification cards.
-Fare Deal stickers will only be sold to those customers holding valid Fare Deal cards.
+Monthly Fare Deal stickers will only be sold to those customers holding valid Fare Deal cards.
 Access customers with valid Access identification cards can still use their Access cards to ride Metro for half-fare.
 Just show the operator your Access ID when boarding to receive a discounted fare.

 Rules of Riding